 CDBG-DR Loan Review Committee reviews and recommends to the CDBG Committee the eligible loan applications received in the manner set out above.
 Loan committee will also be the body that sets all parameters of the loan within the guidelines set out above.
 Recommended applicants will pitch their purpose to CDBG Committee.
 The CDBG Committee will have the final say on the approval of loans.
 The City may request lease documents, mortgage information or other information they deem appropriate before selecting the application for approval.
 The applicant must submit a detailed project description and project budget.
 The project must begin within 60 days of receiving the loan payment.
 The City reserves the right to hold the applicant in default if the loan proceeds are not spent in accordance with the approved project description.
-Those receiving loans must be able to show that at least 51% or more of the job positions at the business are either known to be currently held by low-moderate income persons but could be reasonably expected to "tumover" to low-moderate income persons within two years.
+Those receiving loans must be able to show that at least 51% or more of the job positions at the business are either known to be currently held by low-moderate income persons at the time the loan is received or are not currently held by low-moderate income persons but could be reasonably expected to "turn-over" to low-moderate income persons within two years.